Andrew Romanoff

-Harlan Andrew Romanoff (born August 24, 1966) is an American politician, attorney, and academic.
-A Democrat, he was a member of the Colorado House of Representatives from 2001 to 2009, serving as Speaker from 2005 to 2009.
-He was a candidate for the United States Senate in the 2010 election, when he was defeated by incumbent Democrat Michael Bennet in the primary.
-Romanoff was a candidate for Colorado's 6th congressional district in 2014, losing to incumbent Republican Mike Coffman.
-He ran for the Democratic nomination in the 2020 United States Senate election in Colorado, losing to former Governor John Hickenlooper.
+Harlan Andrew Romanoff (born August 24, 1966) is an American politician and public servant.
+A Democrat, he was a member of the Colorado House of Representatives from 2001 to 2009, serving as Speaker of the House from 2005 to 2009.
+He was the Democratic nominee for Colorado's 6th congressional district in 2014 and twice sought the Democratic nomination for the United States Senate.
+He began his career at the Southern Poverty Law Center, founded the Posner Center for International Development, and has led two nonprofit organizations: Mental Health Colorado, and Great Expectations.
+On January 16th, 2024, he was named Executive Director for Disability Law Colorado, a non-profit legal and advocacy organization which advocates for and provides legal representation for people with disabilities.

 Early life and education

-Romanoff was raised in Columbus, Ohio and graduated from Columbus Academy.
+Romanoff was raised in Columbus, Ohio, and graduated from Columbus Academy.
 His mother, a Democrat, was a social worker.
-His father, a Republican, was a prosecutor.
+His father, a Republican, was a judge.
 Romanoff has a twin sister.
-Romanoff is Jewish.
+He is Jewish.

 Romanoff earned a bachelor's degree from Yale University.
-He took time off from Yale to work at the Southern Poverty Law Center, where he researched the Ku Klux Klan.
+He took time off from Yale to work at the Southern Poverty Law Center, where he joined the fight against the Ku Klux Klan and neo-Nazi groups.
 He also worked at the Massachusetts Commission Against Discrimination and taught English in Nicaragua and Costa Rica.
 During his time in Nicaragua, his political philosophy was shaped by reading A Theory of Justice by liberal philosopher John Rawls.

-Romanoff obtained a Master's degree in public policy from John F. Kennedy School of Government at Harvard University.
-Prior to earning a J.D. degree from the University of Denver Sturm College of Law, Romanoff worked for Democratic Congressman David Skaggs.
+Romanoff obtained a master's degree in public policy from the John F. Kennedy School of Government at Harvard University and a J.D. degree from the University of Denver Sturm College of Law.

 Career

 From 1993 to 1997, Romanoff worked as a senior associate at the consulting firm of Greenberg Baron Simon & Miller.
-Romanoff served as a senior policy advisor to Governor Roy Romer from 1997 to 1999.
+He then served as a senior policy advisor to Governor Roy Romer from 1997 to 1999.
+He also worked for Democratic Congressman David Skaggs.

+In 2009, Romanoff joined International Development Enterprises as a senior advisor.
+In 2013 he founded the Posner Center for International Development — now home to nearly 200 organizations dedicated to the eradication of global poverty.

+From 2015 to 2019, Romanoff served as President & CEO of Mental Health Colorado, the state's leading advocate for the prevention and treatment of mental health and substance use disorders.

+Since 2021, Romanoff has been executive director of Great Expectations, a chief provider of guidance and support for at-risk families in the Roaring Fork and Colorado River valleys.

-Romanoff has taught government at the University of Colorado Denver (1999), the Community College of Denver (1996–2005), Metropolitan State College of Denver (1996-2005), and Red Rocks Community College (1996–2005).
+Romanoff has taught government at the University of Colorado Denver, the Community College of Aurora, Metropolitan State University of Denver, and Red Rocks Community College.

-Romanoff has been a senior advisor with International Development Enterprises since 2010.